Love's Been a Little Bit Hard on Me: Musical analysis

 Newton's version is in A major, and uses primarily A, D, and E chords with an occasional F♯ minor.
 But in the introduction, outro, and interludes between verses, a rarely heard (in popular music) pedal point is used in the bass and rhythm guitars, under changing chords in the upper instruments (A, D, E, A).
 Also of interest is the use of a descending parallel pattern of the chords D, C♯ minor, B minor, and A in the bridge, which is also atypical of popular music from that era.
 The second bridge also includes a moment of a capella singing, similar to another Newton favorite, "Queen of Hearts".

 Chart performance

-"Love's Been a Little Bit Hard on Me" was released as the album's first single in May 1982 and reached No. 7 on the Billboard Hot 100 that summer.
-It also charted at No. 4 on the Billboard Adult Contemporary chart and No. 30 on the Billboard Country chart.
-It also performed well in Canada, reaching No. 3 on the Adult Contemporary chart and No. 14 on the RPM Top 100 singles chart.
+"Love's Been a Little Bit Hard on Me" was released as the album's first single in May 1982 and reached number seven on the Billboard Hot 100 that summer.
+It also charted at number four on the Billboard Adult Contemporary chart and number 30 on the Billboard Country chart.
+It also performed well in Canada, reaching number three on the Adult Contemporary chart and number 14 on the RPM Top 100 singles chart.